Recruitment Software

 How long does it take to build?

 A core recruitment system with ATS, CRM, and candidate management typically takes six to ten weeks from first conversation to live deployment.
-More complex systems with temp management, multi-branch operations, advanced analytics, and extensive job board integrations take ten to sixteen weeks.
+More complex systems with temp management, multi-branch operations, advanced analytics, and extensive job board connections take ten to sixteen weeks.
 We deploy in phases so your team can start using core features while we build out the rest.